NMBURobotics/vox_nav/docs/configuration/index.rst

 With this information the node is able to grab your pcd map and georeference it utilizing robot_localization package.
 The pcd map is converted to an octomap and published with configured voxel sizes and topic names.
-You should visualize topics in RVIZ, in order to make sure the map looks as expected. visualizing as markers usually lags RVIZ, instead we reccoemnd you to visualize pointcloud topic of octomap.
+You should visualize topics in RVIZ, in order to make sure the map looks as expected. visualizing as markers usually lags RVIZ, instead we recomend you to visualize pointcloud topic of octomap.